Redondo Beach Disability Discrimination Lawyer

 In addition, an employer must provide a “reasonable accommodation” for a job applicant or employee’s disability when requested.
 Such accommodations are considered reasonable when they are necessary for someone to perform the essential functions of their job and it will not impose an undue hardship on the employer.
 Some common examples of reasonable accommodation include modifying work schedules, allowing a blind employee to use a service dog, and providing special equipment to accommodate a disability.
 While an employer is not required to grant any accommodation requested, it must still engage in a “good-faith interactive process” with the applicant or employee to see if some reasonable accommodation is possible.

-Taking Action Against Disability Discrimination
+Taking Action Against Disability Discrimination with Redondo Beach Attorney

 If an employer engages in disability discrimination–including failing to make a reasonable accommodation or refusing to engage in a good-faith interactive process–the affected individual can file a complaint with the federal Equal Employment Opportunity Commission or the California Department of Fair Employment and Housing.
 These agencies are charged with investigating disability discrimination complaints.